patricksurry/advent-forth/README.md

   <img src="doc/adventure-help.jpeg" />
 </p>

-If you `save` or `quit` the game, you'll land back at the Forth prompt where you can run Forth code, explore or modify the game words, or restart with `play`.
-Saving simply the game state to the current block device.
+If you `save` or `quit` the game, you'll drop back into Forth where you can run Forth code, explore or modify the game itself, or restart with `replay`.
+Saving simply writes the game state to a fixed location on the current block device.
 To restore your game, connect the same block device, start the game as usual and give the `load` command.
-If you want to keep several game states make a backup copy of your block file.
+If you want to keep several game states just make backup copies of your block file.

 ```
 > quit